danieljstone/danieljstone.github.io/dc.md

 **Population Counts**  [U.S. Census Bureau (2020 Singe-Age Population Estimate)](https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/state/asrh/SC-EST2020-AGESEX-CIV.csv)

 **Age Count Data**  I wrote a script that extracts age, date, and gender information from Washington, D.C.'s semi-daily press releases, which list more specific information for each covid decedent than is included in published numbers.
+You can find the raw data [here](https://github.com/danieljstone/DC-COVID-Deaths-Age-Gender/blob/main/dc_covid_deaths.csv).

 **Homicide Data** I scraped most of the data from [DCWitness.org](https://dcwitness.org/interactive-map/), but filled in a number of gaps (namely missing ages) with my own research.